Alien: Earth and Alien: Romulus sequel news

 Community Stats

 This Alien Movie Universe community is part of the Scified network.
-Scified hosts a network of online fan-site communities containing 406,177 posts by 48,413 members (13 are online now).
-The Alien Forum is the most recently active forum.
-The latest Forum topic added was: What made you an Alien fan?
+Scified hosts a network of online fan-site communities containing 406,590 posts by 48,469 members (15 are online now).
+The Alien: Romulus Forum is the most recently active forum.
+The latest Forum topic added was: Fede Alvarez apparently NOT directing the Alien: Romulus sequel now?!

 VIPWhat are VIP?AdminModeratorSpecial TitleMember